 Lethargy means sluggishness, drowsiness or dullness.
-A dog that’s lethargic may show no interest in going for a walk, even though that’s usually the highlight of their day, or they might not want to play.
+A dog who’s lethargic may show no interest in going for a walk, even though that’s usually the highlight of their day, or they might not want to play or eat.
 Sometimes lethargy in dogs can be due to the weather, perhaps it’s very hot, or being tired out after an extra long walk.
-But it can also be the first sign that something is not quite right with your dog.
+But it can also be the first sign that something’s not quite right with your dog.

 Lethargy, weakness and sudden tiredness are common signs of illness in dogs, but they are rather vague — lots of different problems can make your dog appear lethargic and weak.

 What should I do if my dog is lethargic?